 Around the same time, Zach became involved in undergraduate research, studying amphibian chytrid fungus and amphibian microbial communities.
 He tested growth of the fungal pathogen when grown with different microbes on amphibians, to help find a probiotic for the pathogen.
 Zach also joined labs focusing on stream ecology and limnology, where he investigated aquatic macroinvertebrates metacommunities in a stream network and phytoplankton and zooplankton dynamics in reservoirs.
 His undergraduate research project combined topics from all three labs to investigate how zooplankton can be used as a biological control for the amphibian chytrid fungus.

-During his time as a graduate student, Zach wants to learn how to communicate his findings in an effective manner and to a more general audience.
+Zach’s field work in the Mianus River Gorge Preserve examines how an amphibian’s cutaneous microbiome is altered by environmental factors.
+Zach hopes to help the park manage their wetlands and amphibian populations.
+As a graduate student, Zach wants to learn how to communicate his findings in an effective manner and to a more general audience.
 Communicating science to the general public and participating in outreach projects was a major part of his undergraduate experience and he hopes to continue these initiatives throughout his PhD program.
 By participating in the Interfaces of Global Change IGEP, he believes he will gain the skills needed to communicate his science to policy makers and the general public in an effective manner.